warnikchow/coaudiotext/README.md

 rec_char = featurize_rnn_only_char(total_data,30)
 ```

 **Next, we should take into account that the number of inputs gets bigger again; this time to four - that we should define another class for evaluating the F1 score.
-It would have been best for us to put together these kind of materials in a single *.py* file and just import it.
-Well, the specification will be modified as this tutorial gets organized.**
+It would have been best for us to put together these kinds of materials in a single *.py* file and import it.
+Well, the specification will be modified as this tutorial gets more organized.**

 ```python
 ##### f1-4input